dhutapratama/docs/cashier-paddle.md

 <a name="manually-rendering-pay-links"></a>
 #### Manually Rendering Pay Links

-You may also manually render a pay link without using Laravel's built-in Blade components.
+You may also manually render a pay link without using Lets's built-in Blade components.
 To get started, generate the pay link URL as demonstrated in previous examples:

     $payLink = $request->user()->newSubscription('default', $premium = 34567)
         ->returnTo(route('home'))